copperwalls/faster-ssh-logins/README.md

 Remove the link first if you want to recreate it.

-    test      <- SKIPPED: Link/command with the same name exists!>
+    test      <- SKIPPED: Link/command with the same name exists!

 System command.
-Can’t make a link for it.
+Can’t make a link for this Host.
 Edit your config file and change the value of “Host” to another name.
 Then run the script again.

     grep: /Users/ed.o/.ssh/config: No such file or directory